-The Company's mineral property interests and operations are in Canada and previously in Mexico.
-A certain portion of its operating expenses are incurred in Canadian dollars and previously in Mexican pesos.
+Certain of the Company's mineral property interests and operations are in Canada.
+Most of its operating expenses are incurred in Canadian dollars.
 Fluctuations in the Canadian dollar would affect the Company's consolidated statements of comprehensive income (loss) as its functional currency is the Canadian dollar, and fluctuations in the U.S. dollar would impact its cumulative translation adjustment as its consolidated financial statements are presented in U.S. dollars.